bellaslee/bellaslee/README.md

-- 👋 Hi, I’m @peachyxin
+- 👋 Hi, I’m Bella
 - 👀 I’m a student at the University of Washington currently planning on majoring in Informatics
-- 🌱 I’m currently learning web development and the Korean language
+- 🌱 I’m currently learning web development
-- 📫 You can reach me on social media @peachyxin or through Discord, peachyxin#6027!
+- 📫 You can reach me at bsyl@uw.edu

 <!---
 peachyxin/peachyxin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.